 Our history begins with our sending church, College Park Church in northern Indianapolis, who sought to ignite a passion to follow Jesus throughout the greater Indy-metro region.
-In its young life, College Park Fishers has continued to see God’s faithfulness and providential hand working in our people and city, and we continue to respond with faithfulness as we consider the future God has for us.
+In its young life, Pennington Park Church has continued to see God’s faithfulness and providential hand working in our people and city, and we continue to respond with faithfulness as we consider the future God has for us.

 College Park Church in Indianapolis sensed a need to increase local impact by planting churches throughout the greater Indianapolis region.
 Seeking God’s leading in this process, College Park’s leadership began praying, planning, and researching as the need for localized congregations became clearer.